Richards

 Saffex, de Kock doesn't like to move his feet.
 It's that simple.
 To get him out, you force him to decide between moving his feet and playing a bad shot...then the odds are always in your favour.

 Here's a test were he scored 95.
 He is hitting it well but only appears to be moving his feet correctly when you bowl full and at his feet.
-His counter-punching role is not something he chooses, it'
+His counter-punching role is not something he chooses, it' s basically all he can do.

 Watch where his feet are the rest of the time.
 Even when he moves them, it's not outward to meet the ball but rather straight ahead with his bat flashing far outside off.
 Looks good sometimes and makes a nice sound but isn't good technique.